Connecticut Central Railroad (1987): Buyout

 After years of profitable operation, the railroad looked for expansion.
 The Wethersfield Secondary was only operated as far north as Cromwell, and the railroad looked to extend operations up to the Connecticut Southern Railroad's Hartford Terminal at the north end of the line.
 The state awarded the rights to the CCCL, and subsequently the Providence and Worcester Railroad bought the company and began their operations in April 1998.
 This was around the time Conrail was bought and split between CSX Transportation and Norfolk Southern.

+Connecticut Central president Russel St. John stated the company sold its operations to P&W because the latter had "a lot more resources" to support rebuilding of the line to Hartford and expand freight service.
+Under P&W, reconstruction of the line, which was out of service for more than 30 years, was completed in 2001.
+By 2000, annual carloads had jumped to 1,500 per year in the Middletown area, a 60 percent increase from Connecticut Central's volume pre-purchase.